 Wiley Rein is not responsible, and does not necessarily endorse, any third-party content that may be accessible through this website.
 The firm expressly disclaims all liability for any actions taken or not taken based on any or all the contents of any third-party sites.

 Some of the content on this site may be considered attorney advertising under applicable state laws.
-Notwithstanding, prior results do not guarantee a similar outcome.
+Prior results do not guarantee a similar outcome.

 Wiley Rein LLP provides this online privacy statement for the benefit of users of this site.
 The following discloses our information collection, use and disclosure practices for this website, www.wileyrein.com.
 This statement does not address information obtained offline through events such as seminars or an attorney's personal contacts.

 Wiley Rein does not collect personally identifiable information about visitors from the website except when specifically and knowingly provided by such individuals.
 As part of its efforts to improve the usefulness of its website and related services, Wiley Rein may obtain email addresses or similar information that, in some cases, may identify the names or organizations of visitors to particular website pages.

 Currently, the site collects personal information (e.g., name, company, address, phone and email addresses) from visitors who voluntarily submit a feedback/inquiry form, send electronic mail to the firm, register for events, subscribe to newsletters or submit resumes through the site.
 Personal information collected through this website is saved in the firm's contact database where it may be combined with pre-existing contact information in the database.

 Personal information is used by the firm to send individuals requested newsletters, event notices and announcements.
 Individuals may be removed from the firm's email or mail list at any time by sending an email message to email@example.com.
 The email subject line should read "Remove" and the message should include the individual's name and email address.